aws-samples/nvidia-omniverse-modular-solution-with-aws-cdk/omniverse-workstation/README.md

-# NVIDIA Omniverse base Workstation installation and setup
+# NVIDIA Omniverse base Windows Workstation installation and setup

 A guide to create a golden Amazon Machine Image (AMI).
-Last updated on 11/2023.
+Last updated on 03/2024.

 ## Overview

-This guide includes steps to create a “golden” AMI for use to launch Omniverse Workstation EC2 instances.
+This guide includes steps to create a “golden” AMI for use to launch a Windows Omniverse Workstation EC2 instances.
 This module can be deployed in a single instance evaluation and included in more complex deployments.

 ## Contents

 - [Step 1 - Deploy VPC CloudFormation (CFN)
-  template](#step-1-deploy-vpc-cloudformation-cfn-template)
+  template](#step-1-configure-the-aws-cdk-project-install-dependencies-and-deploy-the-stack)

 - [Step 2 - Retrieve Administrator password for the EC2
   instance](#step-2-retrieve-administrator-password-for-the-ec2-instance)